Bushstar/samourai-dojo/doc/DOCKER_setup.md

   * Go to the `<dojo_dir>/docker/my-dojo/conf` directory

   * Edit docker-bitcoind.conf.tpl and provide a new value for the following parameters:
-      * `BITCOIND_RPC_USER` = login protecting the access to the RPC API of your full node,
+      * `SLICED_RPC_USER` = login protecting the access to the RPC API of your full node,
-      * `BITCOIND_RPC_PASSWORD` = password protecting the access to the RPC API of your full node.
+      * `SLICED_RPC_PASSWORD` = password protecting the access to the RPC API of your full node.
-      * If your machine has a lot of RAM, it's recommended that you increase the value of `BITCOIND_DB_CACHE` for a faster Initial Block Download.
+      * If your machine has a lot of RAM, it's recommended that you increase the value of `SLICED_DB_CACHE` for a faster Initial Block Download.
       * This file also provides a few additional settings for advanced setups:
         * static onion address for your full node,
         * bitcoind RPC API exposed to external apps,